 College in the High School

-Bellarmine provides opportunities for students to earn college credit through Central Washington University's Cornerstone Program (College in the High School).
-Similar to the Running Start model, the designated courses use an approved CWU syllabus and curriculum and are taught by Bellarmine teachers who have qualified as CWU lectures.
-Enrolled students become CWU students of record and receive college credit; grades received in dual credit courses are recorded by the university, and thus become part of the students' future college transcript.
+Bellarmine provides opportunities for students to earn college credit through both Central Washington University's and Eastern Washington University’s College in the High School programs (CiHS).
+Similar to the local Running Start model, the designated courses use an approved CWU or EWU syllabus and curriculum and are taught by Bellarmine teachers who have qualified as CWU or EWU lectures.
+Enrolled students become CWU and EWU students of record and receive college credit; grades received in dual credit courses are recorded by the universities, and thus become part of the students' future college transcript.

-Credits earned through CWU are widely recognized by most colleges and universities, both public and private, in and out of Washington State, and creates a variety of options in academic program planning, including opportunities for acceleration, reducing requirements, and taking additional courses toward major or minor areas of concentration.
+Credits earned through CWU and EWU are widely recognized by most colleges and universities, both public and private, in and out of Washington State, and creates a variety of options in academic program planning, including opportunities for acceleration, reducing requirements, and taking additional courses toward major or minor areas of concentration.
 Bellarmine does not guarantee the transferability of credits to the colleges they are most interested in attending.
-Course billing is managed directly through Central Washington University.
+Course billing is managed directly through Bellarmine.

 Advanced Placement (AP)